vargavd/angular-complete-guide-course/section-18-notes.md

 ## Requirements

-To be able to make HTTP requests, we must import `HTTPClientModule` in a module and then inject HTTPClient service to a component.
+To be able to make HTTP requests, we must import `HttpClientModule` in a module and then inject `HTTPClient` service to a component.

 ```
   // ... in a module ts file